johnhayesio/dotfiles/README.md

 Pretty convenient for configuring new servers.

-# Sumary of Changes
+# Summary of Changes

-## Basic runtime opperations
+## Basic runtime operations

 All default dotfiles (`.zshrc`, `.vimrc`, etc) source something within the dotfiles repository.
 This helps separate changes that are synced across all your machines with system specific changes.

-Upon launching a new shell, the first thing that's evaulated is `zshrc_manager.sh`.
+Upon launching a new shell, the first thing that's evaluated is `zshrc_manager.sh`.
 This script first launches tmux.
 Then once zsh logs in, within tmux, it updates the dotfiles repository, and sources the changes.

 ## [Zsh](https://en.wikipedia.org/wiki/Z_shell)